-Have questions about what blockchain technology is and what it can do for your enterprise?
-Outlined below is a blockchain primer plus key features and differentiators of Sky Republic Atlas.
+Have questions about what blockchain technology is and what Sky Republic innovations can do for your enterprise?
+We’ve got the answers:

 BLOCKCHAIN TECHNOLOGY 101

-Blockchain is a category of software able to manage and transact assets for a network of participants.
-It distributes a ledger of processed transactions to the participants to synchronize them on the state of the assets.
+Blockchain is a category of software that manages assets and transactions for a network of participants.
+It distributes a ledger of processed transactions so participants can stay in sync on the state of the assets.
 Transactions are sequentially grouped and communicated by block.
-Each block is chained to the previous block and immutably recorded across the network of participant nodes using cryptography and a consensus mechanism.
+Each block is chained to the previous block, and immutably recorded across the network of participant nodes, using cryptography and a consensus mechanism.

-- Principle: digital currency platform operating independently of a central bank to regulate the creation of currency units and the transfer of funds
+- Principle: Digital currency platform that operates independently of a central bank to regulate the creation of currency units and the transfer of funds

-- Consensus: Proof of Work for Bitcoin and Ethereum
+- Consensus: Proof of Work or Proof of Stake

-- Some participants in the network called “miners” compete to validate transactions and generate blocks for a reward in coins.
-First one to give a valid proof of work for a valid block wins.
-Proof of work is a solution to a cryptographic puzzle solvable only by brute force.
-The problem is adjusted permanently to take a significant amount of time and energy even with specialized hardware.
-Blockchain immutability is guaranted by the fact that no one has the computing power necessary to alter previous blocks and recompute related proof of works before a new block is added.
+Some participants in the network, called miners, compete to validate transactions and generate blocks for a reward in coins.
+The first miner who gives a valid Proof of Work for a valid block wins a reward.
+Proof of Work is a solution to a cryptographic puzzle, solvable only by brute force.
+The problem is adjusted permanently to take a significant amount of time and energy, even with specialized hardware.
+Blockchain immutability is guaranteed if no one has 51% of the computing power within the network, which is necessary to alter previous blocks and recompute related Proofs of Work before a new block is added.
 Participants only consider the longest chain of blocks.

 - Examples: Hyperledger Fabric, R3 Corda, and Sky Republic Atlas